syl596/CL30MFFWebsite/README.md

 The project can be accessed [here](https://syl596.github.io/CL30MMFWebsite/).

-Note: Images may take a bit of time to load-they will appear collapsed in the carousel when they are still loading.
+Note: Images may take a bit of time to load—they will appear collapsed in the carousel when they are still loading.

 ## Project Description: